visionscarto/world-atlas/README.md

 ### 110m & 50m:

-- uses UN definition for Morrocco / Western Sahara
+- uses UN definition for Morocco / Western Sahara
 - export countries and land as GeoJSON
 - publishes id in the tsv file